Endangered Species Day 2020: Third Friday in May| Significance

 What are Endangered Species?

 In 1960s and 1970s concern over the wellbeing of animals with environment and conservation came out.
-First time the term endangered is used in the mid 1960s and was canonized with laws like the U.S. Endangered Species Act 1972 which laid down some rules for protecting endangered species.
-It is said that the National Endangered Species Day was enacted in 2006 by the United Senate.
+The Endangered Species Act of 1973 was signed into law on 28 December to raise the importance of wildlife conservation and restoration efforts for all imperilled species.
+It is said that the Endangered Species Day was first created by U.S. Senate in 2006.

 “Endangered species are our friends.” - Yao Ming